-One source of uncertainty in our simulations is the assumed degree of supersaturation, which is currently 35% based on previous experimental constraints (Glandorf et al., 2002).
+- One source of uncertainty in our simulations is the assumed degree of supersaturation, which is currently 35% based on previous experimental constraints (Glandorf et al., 2002).
 However, a variable with height supersaturation threshold is possible, which could modulate P in our numerical experiments.
 This variable threshold may reflect the microphysics of cloud formation, which implies an existence of nuclei and strong dependence on their sizes.
-It is likely that the existence of cold pockets (the necessary condition for cloud formation) is far from sufficient for clouds to form, especially in the upper atmosphere.
-Thus, the lack of nuclei in in the upper atmosphere may prevent cloud formation.
-If formed, ice particles must be small (being of submicron size) and clouds are too thin to be previously detected.

-In all our simulations, only probabilities of GW-induced clouds were calculated and, thus, no radiative effect of such clouds were taken into account.
+It is likely that the existence of cold pockets (the necessary condition for cloud formation) is far from sufficient for clouds to form, especially in the upper atmosphere. - In all our simulations, only probabilities of GW-induced clouds were calculated and, thus, no radiative effect of such clouds were taken into account.
 Such radiative feedback has been considered, for example, in the work by Siskind and Stevens (2006) in the Earth context.
 However, one can expect that, given that IR CO2 and GW thermal effects together dominate the energy budget of the mesosphere (e.g., Medvedev et al., 2015), secondary radiative processes are likely to play a relatively minor role in the cloud formation by producing local modulations of temperature.
-A more comprehensive examination of the radiative feedback processes in the Martian environment would require a two-way coupling between microphysics and small- and large-scale dynamics.
-Interestingly, using a one-dimensional radiative-convective model, Mischna et al. (2000) demonstrated that the lower atmospheric CO2 clouds have a potential to produce an additional cooling of the Martian surface by reflecting the incoming solar radiation.
-A further source of uncertainty is the use of one-dimensional atomic oxygen profile, which may affect neutral temperatures.
+A more comprehensive examination of the radiative feedback processes in the Martian environment would require a two-way coupling between microphysics and small- and largescale dynamics.
+Interestingly, using a one-dimensional radiative-convective model, Mischna et al. (2000) demonstrated that - the lower atmospheric $CO_2$ clouds have a potential to produce an additional cooling of the Martian surface by reflecting the incoming solar radiation.

 An obvious candidate for explaining mismatches between the modeling and observations is the specification of sources in the GW parameterization.
 In the simulations, we assumed a globally uniform and constant with time distribution of GW momentum fluxes.
-The magnitudes of the fluxes were chosen from observations to capture the "background" effect of small-scale waves, as described in detail in our earlier works (Medvedev et al., 2011b, a).
+The magnitudes of the fluxes were chosen from observations to capture the "background" effect of smallscale waves, as described in detail in our earlier works (Medvedev et al., 2011b, a).
 Recently, using a high-resolution Martian GCM, Kuroda et al. (2015, 2016) have shown a strong seasonal and latitudinal variation of GW momentum fluxes in the lower atmosphere and, as a result, significant variations of GW-induced activity in the middle atmosphere.
 Constraining wave sources is a logical next step in model development, which can potentially improve simulations of clouds.